-Your city has already appointed data coordinators in all departments.
-The city is now recommended to ensure they are effectively leveraged for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.
+Your city is advised to work towards appointing data coordinators in all other departments for smooth operations and implementation of the DataSmart Cities Strategy and City Data Policy.

 Indicator 2.c: Data Team

 Data team is not limited to CDO and data coordinators.
 City may consider appointing the following members to carry forward data-specific activities to effectively use city's data: